zpaq/zpaq/readme.txt

                  standard on Apr.
 11, 2009 because it was not superceded by a newer version for 30 days after release.

-  unzpaq102.cpp -Reference standard decompressor.
+  unzpaq103.cpp -Reference standard decompressor.
 It is
                  part of the specification.

   unzpaq.exe -   32 bit Windows executable, compiled as follows with
                  MinGW g++ 4.4:
                  g++ -O2 -s -fomit-frame-pointer -march=pentiumpro \
-                   -DNDEBUG zpaq.cpp -o zpaq.exe
+                   -DNDEBUG unzpaq103.cpp -o unzpaq.exe
-                 upx zpaq.exe
+                 upx unzpaq.exe

-  zpaq.cpp -     Compressor source code, not a part of the standard.
+  zpaq103.cpp -  Compressor source code, not a part of the standard.
                  Compiled as above.

   zpaq.exe -     32 bit Windows executable.

   min.cfg -      Config file for fast compression.

-  mid.cfg -      Config file for average compression.
+  mid.cfg -      Config file for average compression (default).

   max.cfg -      Config file for good compression.